Fun Sledding Hills Around Philadelphia

 Bowl-shaped Clark Park (particularly the part south of Chester Avenue between 43rd and 45th Streets) seems almost tailor-made for sledding.
 This gem, which was once a pond, is great for a picnic date, a Shakespeare in the Park performance, and its regular farmer’s market, but winter is when it really shines.

-Because the Clark Park bowl is entirely self-contained, it’s a perfect option for families or those who want an easier sledding experience—you won’t accidentally go too fast or end up in the street.
+Because the Clark Park bowl is entirely self-contained, it’s a perfect option for families or those who want an easier experience—you won’t accidentally go too fast or end up in the street.
 There are plenty of cafés to warm up at nearby, and you can always get a hot drink at Green Line Café.

 Belmont Plateau